 If you’re looking for the best monitor for studying, and portability is a concern, then this is definitely a product to look into.
 Don’t worry about scratching or damaging it.

 Also, the monitor has several connections, including mini-HDMI and USB-C, and you can hook it up to your laptop or any kind of computer peripheral (plus gaming devices like Xbox, PS3 or PS4, or the Switch) to make your work easier and faster.
-Don’t miss out on this super-portable monitor that comes at such a great price!
+Don’t miss out on this super-portable best monitor for university students that comes at such a great price!

 4. HP VH240a Full HD LED Monitor - BEST IPS MONITOR FOR STUDENTS